 Instructions

-- Combine the wine, soy sauce, sugar, salt and pepper in a small bowl and set side.
+- Combine the rice wine, soy sauce, and pepper in a small bowl and set side.

-- Heat a large frying pan over medium to medium high heat until a drop of water sizzles in the pan.
+- Heat a large frying pan over medium heat until a drop of water sizzles in the pan (4-5 minutes).

-- Add the oil, ginger and garlic and stir until fragrant while coating the entire pan with oil until the garlic and ginger is fragrant (30 seconds).
+- Add the oil, minced ginger, and minced garlic and stir-fry while coating the entire pan with oil until the garlic and ginger is fragrant (30 seconds).

 Thanks for reading, please help Nut Free Wok!